frederic-perez/AmE-dictionary/data/dictionary.md

 __hillside__ _n_
 __hind__ _n_ The hind legs or feet of an animal are its back legs or feet.
 __hinder__ _v_ :three::hammer:
-__hindsight__ _n_ :two: The opportunity to judge or understand past events using knowledge that you have gained since then.
+__hindsight__ _n_ :three: The opportunity to judge or understand past events using knowledge that you have gained since then. _Hindsight is not the best method of testing a design._
 __hinge__ _v_
 __hinky__ _adj_ :two::hammer: _Why this hinky feeling?_
 __hinterland__ _n_ :six: /ˈhɪntəland/ [:scroll: from German, from hinter ‘behind’ + ‘land’] The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._